canonical/vanilla-framework/templates/docs/patterns/rule.md

 <hr>

-Use the rule component to add horizontal separation between two sections.
-It is typically used to visually break up sections of a page or to distinguish between different types of content.
+The rule component indicates the beginning of a new group of elements.
+This might be at the section level, or between more granular elements, like paragraphs.

+It "anchors" elements that are far apart, and at risk of appearing floating in space.

+It indicates the direction in which we want the viewer to read the content.

 ### Default